Who’s Training Whom?

 Food safety has made headlines in newspapers and magazines lately due to outbreaks of diseases such as hepatitis, E.Coli infections, and food poisoning, to name a few.
 Common food poisonings found in humans include E.coli 0157:H7, salmonella, campylobacter and listeria.
 Leaving fresh food and water in the bird’s cage for several hours may be the … Read more

-Eclectus Diet
+Biting Eclectus

 Possible Hand Feeding Problems